Early Pregnancy

 • Drink plenty of water (you need up to 1000 ml extra per day)

-• Avoid or limit foods that are high in sugar, salt and saturated fat
+• Avoid or limit foods high in sugar, salt, and saturated fat

 • Avoid alcohol and smoking

-• Take a supplement that is specially formulated for pregnancy.
-Your needs for iron, folate, zinc and some other nutrients are higher when you are pregnant.
+• Take a supplement specially formulated for pregnancy.
+Your needs for iron, folate, zinc and some other nutrients are higher when you are pregnant